CormacIB/UndergradPhysics/README.md

 Scientific Project (Bomber name I know)
   - This contains a homemade Least Squares Function, from scratch using linear algebra fundamentals.
+Does use a linear algebra library for simplicity.
 The code is not impressive, but from a data analysis and mathmatical point of view, this is a very powerful tool.
 Think of it like a more generalized version of finding an "Best Fit" or least squares function.
 In this file, you can use it to build interpolating polynomial, Least squares, etc. One step below FFT basically